philsturgeon/phil.tech/source/2015-08-17-women-speaker-ratio-conversation-loop.html.markdown

 ![XKCD on "That guy sucks" vs. "Women suck"](http://imgs.xkcd.com/comics/how_it_works.png)

-Just like with "quota filling", if there are just a few woman and they are not giving highly technical, it leaves a general bad impression of women as a whole.
+Just like with "quota filling", if there are just a few woman and they are not giving particlarly technical talks, it leaves a general bad impression of women as a whole.

 Besides, if as a conference you can't get past 10% when you have sponsor provided women speakers, then you're really fucking something up at a fundamental level.